horizontalsystems/blockchain-crypto-guides/fundamentals/6-buying-cryptocurrency-basics.md

 If you provide some kind of services online or have an online store look for the ways to accept payments in cryptocurrencies.
 There are several options available including services like [BitPay.com](https://bitpay.com) or the one from [Coinbase](https://commerce.coinbase.com).

-There are also free DIY solutions like [BTCPayServer](https://btcpayserver.org) if you familiar with programming.
+There are also free DIY solutions like [BTCPayServer](https://btcpayserver.org) for technical folks who are able to set it up on their own.

 Should you need a thorough overview of the options available check out [this video](https://www.youtube.com/watch?v=OA08wZNvN8c) on Youtube.